 Chiang Mai is an enchanting and beautiful city in Northen Thailand.
-A university city that buzzes with excitement and possibility together with a wonderful coolness inviting you to relax and take it easy.
+A university city that buzzes with excitement and possibility.
 It is a destination that holds many unique strings to its bow – one of those being The Sticky Waterfall, also known as Bua Tong Waterfalls.